anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 TLS 1.3 (or newer) SHOULD be available on the MASA, but TLS 1.2 MAY be used.

 In contrast to {{RFC8995}} TLS client authentication to the registrar is achieved by using registrar-agent LDevID(RegAgt) credentials instead of pledge IDevID credentials.
 Consequently BRSKI (pledge-initiator-mode) is distinguishable from BRSKI-PRM (pledge-responder-mode) by the registrar.
 The registrar SHOULD verify that the registrar-agent is authorized to establish a connection to the registrar by TLS client authentication using LDevID(RegAgt) credentials.
-If the connection form registrar-agent to registrar is established, the authorization SHALL be verified again based on the agent-signed-data contained in the pledge-voucher-request (PVR).
+If the connection form registrar-agent to registrar is established, the authorization SHALL be verified again based on the agent-signed-data contained in the PVR.
 This ensures that the pledge has been triggered by an authorized registrar-agent.

 The registrar can receive request objects in different formats as defined in {{RFC8995}}.
 Specifically, the registrar will receive JSON-in-JWS objects generated by the pledge for voucher-request and enrollment-request (instead of BRSKI voucher-request as CMS-signed JSON and enrollment-request as PKCS#10 objects).

-The registrar-agent SHALL send the pledge-voucher-request by HTTP POST to the registrar endpoint: "/.well-known/brski/requestvoucher"
+The registrar-agent SHALL send the PVR by HTTP POST to the registrar endpoint: "/.well-known/brski/requestvoucher"

-The Content-Type header field for JSON-in-JWS pledge-voucher-request is: `application/voucher-jws+json` (see {{pvr}} for the content definition), as defined in {{I-D.ietf-anima-jws-voucher}}.
+The Content-Type header field for JSON-in-JWS PVR is: `application/voucher-jws+json` (see {{pvr}} for the content definition), as defined in {{I-D.ietf-anima-jws-voucher}}.

 The registrar-agent SHOULD set the Accept field in the request-header indicating the acceptable Content-Type for the voucher-response.
 The voucher-response Content-Type header field SHOULD be set to `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.

-After receiving  the pledge-voucher-request from registrar-agent, the registrar SHALL perform the verification as defined in section 5.3 of {{RFC8995}}.
+After receiving  the PVR from registrar-agent, the registrar SHALL perform the verification as defined in section 5.3 of {{RFC8995}}.
-In addition, the registrar shall verify the following parameters from the pledge-voucher-request (PVR):
+In addition, the registrar shall verify the following parameters from the PVR:

 * agent-provided-proximity-registrar-cert: MUST contain registrar's own LDevID(Reg) EE certificate to ensure the registrar in proximity of the registrar-agent is the destination for this PVR.

 * agent-signed-data: The registrar MUST verify that the agent provided data has been signed with the LDevID(RegAgt) credential indicated in the "kid" JOSE header parameter.
-  If the certificate is not included in the agent-sign-cert properties of the pledge-voucher-request, it must be fetched out-of-band by the registrar if "agent-proximity" assertion is requested.
+  If the certificate is not included in the agent-sign-cert properties of the PVR, it must be fetched out-of-band by the registrar if "agent-proximity" assertion is requested.

 * agent-sign-cert: MAY contain an array of base64-encoded certificate data starting with the LDevID(RegAgt) EE certificate.
   If contained the registrar MUST verify that the LDevID(ReAgt) EE certificate, used to sign the data, is  still valid.
   If the certificate is already expired, the registrar SHALL reject the request.
   Validity of used signing certificates during bootstrapping is necessary as no trusted timestamp is available, see also {{sec_cons_reg-agt}}.
   If the agent-signed-cert is not provided, the registrar MUST fetch the LDevID(RegAgt) EE certificate, based on the provided SubjectKeyIdentifier (SKID) contained in the kid header of the agent-signed-data, and perform this verification.
   This requires, that the registrar can fetch the LDevID(RegAgt) certificate data (including intermediate CA certificates if existent) based on the SKID.

 If the validation fails the registrar SHOULD respond with HTTP 404 error code to the registrar-agent.
-HTTP 406 error code SHOULD be used if the format of pledge-voucher-request is unknown.
+HTTP 406 error code SHOULD be used if the format of PVR is unknown.

-If the validation succeeds, the registrar SHOULD accept the  pledge-voucher-request (PVR) to join the domain as defined in section 5.3 of {{RFC8995}}.
+If the validation succeeds, the registrar SHOULD accept the PVR to join the domain as defined in section 5.3 of {{RFC8995}}.
 The registrar then establishes a TLS connection to MASA as described in section 5.4 of {{RFC8995}} to obtain a voucher for the pledge.

-The registrar SHALL construct the payload of the registrar-voucher-request (RVR) object as defined in {{RFC8995}}.
+The registrar SHALL construct the payload of the RVR object as defined in {{RFC8995}}.
 The RVR object encoding SHALL be JSON-in-JWS as defined in {{I-D.ietf-anima-jws-voucher}}.

-The header of the registrar-voucher-request (RVR) SHALL contain the following parameter as defined in {{RFC7515}}:
+The header of the RVR SHALL contain the following parameter as defined in {{RFC7515}}:

 * alg: algorithm used to create the object signature.

 * x5c: contains the base64-encoded registrar LDevID certificate(s).
   It may optionally contain the certificate chain for this certificate.

-The payload of the registrar-voucher-request (RVR) object MUST contain the following parameter as part of the voucher request as defined in {{RFC8995}}:
+The payload of the RVR object MUST contain the following parameter as part of the voucher request as defined in {{RFC8995}}:

-* created-on: contains the current date and time in yang:date-and-time format for the registrar-voucher-request creation time.
+* created-on: contains the current date and time in yang:date-and-time format for the RVR creation time.

-* nonce: copied form the pledge-voucher-request
+* nonce: copied form the PVR

 * serial-number: contains the pledge product-serial-number.
   The registrar MUST verify that the IDevID EE certificate subject serialNumber of the pledge (X520SerialNumber) matches the serial-number value in the PVR.